Leonardo Pirondi

 Leonardo Pirondi is a Brazilian film director from São Paulo.
 Pirondi's work explores the intersection between fiction and non-fiction filmmaking using non-conventional structures of documentary, experimental, and narrative modes.
 In his films he explores contemporary sociopolitical issues and collective anxieties as a lens to look into history, imagination, myth, and technology.

 Education

-He studied filmmaking at the California Institute of the Arts (CalArts) in a 16 mm and analog focussed film program with an avant-garde/experimental film tradition.
+Leonardo Pirondi studied filmmaking at the California Institute of the Arts (CalArts), in an analog and 16 mm focussed film program with an avant-garde/experimental film tradition, located in Valencia, California.
+He holds both B.F.A and M.F.A degrees from the Film/Video program.

 Career

 His films have been presented at the Toronto International Film Festival, International Film Festival Rotterdam, New York Film Festival (Currents), Vienna International Film Festival, Mar del Plata International Film Festival, BFI London Film Festival, Festival du nouveau cinéma, Slamdance, Melbourne International Film Festival, Edinburgh International Film Festival, Centre de Cultura Contemporànea de Barcelona, and REDCAT.

 Some of his films exist in the UCLA Film and Television Archive, The Film-Makers' Cooperative in New York, and were deposited at the Cinematheque of the Museum of Modern Art, Rio de Janeiro after the 4th edition of the 1666 Festival Internacional de Cinema 16mm.
 He has had solo and retrospective showings of his films at the Spectacle Theater in New York City, and Galeria Mola in Portugal.
 He took part in the 2023 Sundance Ignite X Adobe Fellowship.

 Pirondi's first co-authored project, the 2023 short film titled When We Encounter the World, was co-directed with Zazie Ray-Trapido and it premiered at the 32nd Curtas Vila do Conde followed by the North American Premiere at the 61st New York Film Festival, the Austrian Premiere at the 61st Viennale, and selected to additional exhibitions at 15th Crossroads by the San Francisco Cinematheque, San Diego Underground Film Festival.
 The film was also shown alongside an interactive exhibition at Galeria Mola in Portugal.